 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 The Company has incurred losses from inception and does not currently have the financial resources to sustain operations in the long-term.
 While the Company has been successful in obtaining its required funding in the past, there is no assurance that such future financing will be available or be available on favourable terms.
-The Company had incurred a loss of \$2,324,684 for the twelve months ended April 30, 2022 and accumulated losses of \$37,933,745 as of April 30, 2022.
-These material uncertainties may cast significant doubt as to the Company's ability to continue as a going concern.
+The Company had incurred a loss of \$2,331,123 for the year ended April 30, 2023 and accumulated losses of \$40,264,868 as of April 30, 2023.
+These events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.